C

 Is cryptocurrency taxed in Oregon?

-Oregon treats cryptocurrency as property, following federal IRS guidelines.
-Capital gains and income from crypto are taxed as ordinary income.
-State tax rates range from 4.75% to 9.9%.
+Oregon treats cryptocurrency as property, following federal IRS rules.
+Capital gains and income from crypto are taxed as ordinary income at rates from 4.75% to 9.9%.
+All residents must report crypto transactions on state returns.

 What is the crypto capital gains tax rate in Oregon?

-The state-level capital gains treatment in Oregon is currently listed as 4.75%-9.9% (taxed as ordinary income).
+The state-level capital gains treatment in Oregon is currently listed as 4.75%-9.9%.

 How do I report crypto taxes in Oregon?